NewTuricum/Droidiqa/README.md

 - Secure key storage
 - Contacts database

-# Current state of the library
+# Current state of the library - Warning

 Right now I consider this library to be in a beta-phase and by no means ready or even perfect.
 This is strictly a hobby project of mine, please keep this in mind as you're using Droidiqa. **Use this code at your own risk!**
 There is still a lot of streamlining and optimizing work to do here.
 I'm also aware of the issues all those co-dependencies might cause, especially AndroidX, Volley and Room.
 Right now I'm planning on getting rid of those via some form of interface, but this may take some more thinking on my part.
 As of now, if you have any feedback or want to contribute in the development of this project, please feel free to drop me a few lines at contact@newturicumworks.ch